The story of Santa and his hearing loss

 “Probably hearing aids,” Doc said.

-And so Doc and Santa worked together to find the right hearing aid for Santa.
+And so Doc and Santa worked together to find the right hearing aids for Santa.
 They made sure his hearing aids fit properly and Doc gave Santa all of the accessories he needed for his cold weather climate.
+Santa was surprised to see how tiny his new hearing aids were and how they made everything sound better.

 The next day Santa was slated to hear the wishes of the good little boys and good little girls waiting for him at Jack London Square in San Francisco.
 Geared with his new hearing aids, Santa strode up to his magnificent velvet chair and waved to the first little girl in line.